rbuhner/SupportAI_Evolution/Objectives.md

 		to rule out environmental errors.

 	Encoded but untested on 08/18/2017
+	Tested and finished on 08/31/2017 (Midnight between 30th and 31st to be exact.)

 3) Switch between self and target(s).
 (Self-Healing Macro)
 	+ Storing of hotkeys for selecting self and party target(s).